GFEMediaGmbH/asni-statamic4/content/collections/pages/ar/impressum.md

                 marks:
                   -
                     type: bold
-                text: 'Liability for contents '
+                text: 'Liability for contents'
               -
+                type: hardBreak
+                marks:
+                  -
+                    type: bold
+              -
                 type: text
                 text: 'As a service provider we are responsible for our own contents on these pages according to § 7 Abs.1 TMG (German Telemedia Act) under the general laws.
 According to §§ 8 to 10 TMG we are not obliged to monitor transmitted or stored information from third parties or to investigate circumstances that indicate illegal activity.
 Obligations to remove or block the use of information according to general laws remain unaffected by this.
 However, liability in this respect is only possible from the time of knowledge of a concrete infringement.
-If we become aware of any such legal infringements, we will remove these contents immediately. '
+If we become aware of any such legal infringements, we will remove these contents immediately.'
           -
+            type: paragraph
+            attrs:
+              textAlign: left
+            content:
+              -
                 type: text
                 marks:
                   -
                     type: bold
-                text: 'Liability for links '
+                text: 'Liability for links'
+              -
+                type: hardBreak
+                marks:
+                  -
+                    type: bold
               -
                 type: text
                 text: 'Our offer contains links to external websites of third parties, over whose contents we have no influence.
 Therefore, we cannot assume any liability for these external contents.
 The respective provider or operator of the sites is always responsible for the content of the linked sites.
 The linked pages were checked for possible legal violations at the time of linking.
 Illegal contents were not identified at the time of linking.
 However, a permanent control of the contents of the linked pages is not reasonable without concrete evidence of a violation of the law.
 If we become aware of any infringements, we will remove such links immediately.'